 I knew the theory.
-Men didn’t want to go out with girls who were easy.
-But he didn’t want to go out with me anyway, so when he came back from holiday and said,
+Men didn't want to go out with girls who were easy.
+But he didn't want to go out with me anyway.
+When he came back from holiday and said,

 'I did it!
 Lost it.
 With this French girl called Delphine.
 So sophisticated.
 A real woman.
 We must have kissed for hours every day.
 She got bad stubble rash.
 And not only on her face, if you know what I mean.'